Sanford in Seminole County, Florida — The American South (South Atlantic)

 Georgetown's landmarks include St. James African Methodist Episcopal Church, now listed on the National Register of Historic Places.
 It was designed by Tuskeegee trained builder Prince W. Spears.

 Location.
 28° 48.13′ N, 81° 15.762′ W. Marker is in Sanford, Florida, in Seminole County.
-Marker is on Pine Avenue north of Celery Avenue (County Road 415), on the right when traveling north.
+It is on Pine Avenue north of Celery Avenue (County Road 415), on the right when traveling north.
 The marker stands in front of a large, wooden, former school house, the old Hopper Academy.
 Touch for map.
 Marker is at or near this postal address: 1101 Pine Avenue, Sanford FL 32771, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Hopper Academy (a few steps from this marker); St. James African Methodist Episcopal Church (approx. 0.2 miles away); Historical Figures (approx. half a mile away); Sanford Avenue (approx. half a mile away); Businesses (approx. half a mile away); Vanished Sanford (approx. half a mile away); Sanford High School/Sanford Grammar/Student Museum (approx. 0.6 miles away); History of George W. Touhy Park (approx. 0.6 miles away).
+At least 8 other markers are within walking distance of this marker: Hopper Academy (a few steps from this marker); St. James African Methodist Episcopal Church (approx. 0.2 miles away); Historical Figures (approx. half a mile away); Sanford Avenue (approx. half a mile away); Businesses (approx. half a mile away); Vanished Sanford (approx. half a mile away); Sanford High School / Sanford Grammar / Student Museum (approx. 0.6 miles away); History of George W. Touhy Park (approx. 0.6 miles away).
 Touch for a list and map of all markers in Sanford.

 Regarding Georgetown.
 Founded in 1926 in the nearby African American town of Goldsboro, Crooms Academy was Seminole County's high school for African American students.
 It continued in this capacity until schools were desegregated in 1970.
 Today, it is Crooms Academy of Information Technology, a technology magnet school.